Water Quality Impacted by Buildup

 At the same time, the work allows our crews to inventory valves and fire hydrants, and identify repairs or replacements that need to be made.

 Flushing crews post signs and drive County marked vehicles.
 In order to monitor and maintain minimum pressure, a crew member may occasionally ask a homeowner to allow them to install a small pressure gauge on an outdoor water spigot.
-Employees wear official Public Utilities Department uniforms and carry County identification.
+Employees wear official Water Resources Department uniforms and carry County identification.
 At no time does someone have to enter your home.

 What To Do During Line Flushing